haydenji0731/uORF_explorer/README.md

 **uORF_explorer** is a suite of tools used to explore potentially protein coding exons in upstream open reading frame (uORF) regions in a target genome.
 The suite is largely divided into two parts: (1) checking for sequence-level conservation of uORF sequences and (2) constructing protein coding exon candidates using some splicing evidence.

+WIP: I'm working on polishing the readability and usability of this suite.
+If you have a specific request, please open an issue.
+I'll try to accomodate it as much as possible.

 ### Installation ###

 We recommend that you create a Python virtual environment (venv) or a conda environment and then install the dependencies specified in requirements.txt as following: